Boston Events Calendar

 Columbus Day Parade (FREE)

-A decades-long tradition in East Boston and the North End celebrating the historic voyage of Christopher Columbus in 1492.
+North End and East Boston celebrating the historic voyage of Christopher

 Boston International Fine Art Show

-Thursday - Sunday, November 21 - 24, 2013
+Thursday - Sunday,

 Annual major show with contemporary and traditional fine art, paintings, sculpture, fine prints and photographs.
 Expo fair and sale, gala preview benefit, lectures and other events, that all take place at Cyclorama, Boston Center for the Arts, 539 Tremont Street.